-This course presents an analysis of major contemporary social problems, especially in the United States.
-Particular attention is given to problems of poverty, racism, sexism, drug and alcohol abuse, and educational inequality, along with their impact on the workplace and the larger society.
+This course will focus on an analysis of major contemporary social problems, especially in the United States.
+Particular attention is given to the problems of poverty, racism, sexism, drug and alcohol abuse, and illiteracy, as well as their impact on the contemporary workplace.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2

 - SOC 101: Sociology

 Students who successfully complete this course will be able to:

 - Analyze a range of social problems in the United States and internationally, including poverty, racism, sexism, drug and alcohol abuse, and educational inequality.